ROCm/rocprofiler-sdk/README.md

 ## Support

-Please report in the Github Issues.
+Please report in the Github Issues OR send an email to <dl.ROCm-Profiler.support@amd.com>

 ## Limitations